The Thrive For Good Growing Food Course

 If there’s an existing lawn, there are a few ways to deal with it.

-With the method of soil preparation I’ll be using, called double digging, I get rid of the grass first.
+With the method of soil preparation I’ll be using, called double digging, I remove the grass first.

 First, it’s best to mow it fairly short.
 Then, here are some common ways to get rid of a lawn:

-- Sod cutter.
-Similar to the above, but with a machine, which you can rent from an equipment rental place, does most of the work for you.
+• Sod cutter.
+Similar to the above, but the machine, which you can rent from an equipment rental place, does most of the work for you.

-- Rototiller.
-You need a heavy-duty tiller to be able to break up a lawn, and still, it usually takes a few passes.
-After, you can rake off some of the grass, and some of it will be left in the soil.
+• Rototiller.
+You need a heavy-duty tiller to break up a lawn, and even then, it usually takes a few passes.
+After that, you can rake off some of the grass, and some of it will remain in the soil.

-- Solarizing.
-This only works during hot times of the year.
-Cut the grass short and place a sheet of 1-4 millimeter-thick clear plastic.
+• Solarizing.
+This only works during hotter times of year.
+Cut the grass short and place a sheet of clear plastic, 1-4 millimetres thick.
 Cover the perimeter with something to keep the heat and moisture in.
 Wait 1-2 months.

-- Smothering.
-Place overlapping layers of newspaper, cardboard, landscaping fabric, black plastic, etc. to block out the sun entirely.
+• Smothering.
+Place overlapping layers of newspaper, cardboard, landscaping fabric, or black plastic to block out the sun entirely.
 Weigh them down so they don’t blow away.
 This may take 2-3 months, but it kills most of the grass.

-If you take the grass out, it would ideally be put into a compost pile so you can eventually return that topsoil and organic matter back to the soil.
+If you remove the grass, it would ideally be put into a compost pile so that you can eventually return the topsoil and organic matter to the soil.

 Weeds

-If you have weeds growing, you may want to do something about them first.
+If you have weeds growing, you may want to address them first.

-If there aren’t many weeds, you could prepare the bed with any of the methods I’ll be sharing and they’ll just be incorporated in the soil.
+If there aren’t many weeds, you can prepare the bed using any of the methods I’ll share, and they’ll be incorporated into the soil.

-But if it’s a lot of weeds, I remove them with a hoe and then I either leave them on the soil surface as mulch when I’m done the digging or I move them to a compost pile.
+But if there are a lot of weeds, I remove them with a hoe, and then I either leave them on the soil surface as mulch when I’m done digging, or I move them to a compost pile.
 Most weeds are good for the soil, so it’s okay to leave them even if some of them end up taking root again.

 Or if they’re particularly troublesome weeds like English ivy, kudzu, or bindweed, I remove as much of them as I can, root and all, with the help of a garden fork.